I have taught the following classes as the instructor of record at the University of Cincinnati and Georgetown University:

 - History of the International System (Spring 2020, Syllabus [independent study course for one undergraduate student; no course evaluation available])

-I have also developed a sample syllabus for Introduction to American Government.
-In 2018, I recorded a lecture on U.S. foreign policy for a team-taught massive open online course, “How the U.S. Government Works & How to Get Involved”.
-As of fall 2020, 3,567 people had enrolled in the course.
+I also recorded a lecture on U.S. foreign policy for a team-taught massive open online course, “How the U.S. Government Works & How to Get Involved,” which went online in 2018.

-In addition to my experience as an instructor, I have served as a teaching assistant for the following courses:
+In addition to my experience as an instructor, I have served as a teaching assistant for the following courses at Georgetown University (expect where noted):

 - International Security – Prof. Michael Brown (Fall 2020, Syllabus & Course Evaluations [George Washington University, Master’s in Security Policy Studies])